aakshmn/ratmap/README.md

 ### Requirements
 - **Modern Web Browser:** RatMap runs best on modern browsers that comfortably handle up to 200MB of data.
-- **Password Protection:** When the app loads, you'll be prompted for a password.
-Enter "whiskers" (or maybe you already knew that, you sneaky rodent).
+- **No Password Required:** Unlike v0.1, v0.2 has removed password protection for easier access.

 ### General Setup
 - **Select Your Plates:**
-  - Use the checkboxes to display your desired 96-well and/or 384-well plates.
+  - Use the checkboxes at the top of the interface to display your desired 96-well and/or 384-well plates.
 - **Customize Metadata Layers:**
-  - Rename the default metadata layers to custom names via the dropdown menu and Rename button.
+  - Rename the default metadata layers using the dropdown menu and Rename button.
 - **Proceed with Data Entry:**
   - Make well selections to assign experimental metadata values to specific wells.
   - If your lab experiment requires it, utilize the quadrant mapping feature (common in 96-to-384 well stamping with liquid handlers) to map wells accordingly.